sugarlabs/musicblocks/README.md

 Visit the Music Blocks website for a hands on experience:
 [https://musicblocks.sugarlabs.org](https://musicblocks.sugarlabs.org).

-Or get Music Blocks from the [Google Play Store](https://play.google.com/store/apps/details?id=my.musicblock.sugarlab)
+Or download Music Blocks from the [Google Play Store](https://play.google.com/store/apps/details?id=my.musicblock.sugarlab)

-Some background on why we combine music and programming can be found [here](./WhyMusicBlocks.md).
+Additional background on why we combine music and programming can be found [here](./WhyMusicBlocks.md).

 **Refer to the following sections to get familiar with this application:**